Skip to content

 image.png

-If collecting system logs, refer to the following content:
+If you need to collect system logs in this example, refer to the following content:

 #- mountPath: /usr/local/datakit/conf.d/log/demo-system.conf